benconsult/store_api/starter/README.md

-add sort as a request param property remove the await from find() as we are going to chain sort to it await should be after sort() for chain, split into array then join them together
+add sort as a request param property remove the await from find() as we are going to chain sort to it await should be after sort() we are getting all products before we await for result for chain, split into array then join them together
 {{URL}}/products?sort=-name,-price